Survivor Series (2019): SmackDown

 Team SmackDown's men's captain Roman Reigns opened the following SmackDown.
 Reigns thanked his SmackDown team, except King Corbin, whom he called out.
 Corbin claimed it was because of him that SmackDown won, and stated that Reigns betrayed his team when Reigns caused his elimination by attacking him.
 Reigns challenged Corbin to a match, however, Corbin instead brought out Dolph Ziggler and Robert Roode and Roode challenged Reigns instead, in which Reigns won.
 Following the match, a brawl ensued.
+This led to a Tables, Ladders, and Chairs match between Reigns and Corbin for TLC.

 Also on the following SmackDown, Universal Champion "The Fiend" Bray Wyatt challenged Daniel Bryan, who was now embracing the Yes Movement again, to another match which Bryan accepted.
 The Fiend then attacked Bryan, ripping out his hair.
 He also debuted a new custom championship belt.
+The Miz was then intertwined in the feud, and at TLC, Wyatt, as his normal Firefly Fun House self, defeated Miz.
+After the match, a hooded figure attacked Wyatt and revealed himself as Bryan, with a buzz cut and a shorter beard.
+On the December 27 episode of SmackDown, Bryan won a triple threat match by submitting Miz to earn a rematch against The Fiend for the Universal Championship at the Royal Rumble, which was stipulated as a strap match.

 SmackDown Women's Champion Bayley and Team SmackDown women's captain Sasha Banks stated they did not lose at Survivor Series because NXT was better, but because the rest of SmackDown let them down.
 Banks and Bayley criticized each member of Team SmackDown with Lacey Evans being last, who came out to confront them and delivered a Women's Right to Banks.
+After more weeks of feuding, Bayley was scheduled to defend the SmackDown Women's Championship against Evans at the Royal Rumble.